LARPResumeHackathon/larp-resume-site/README.md

   `[issue-number]-name-of-branch` for instance: `3-add-rake-setup-task`

 * Commit Messages
-  When you create a commit message, please make it descriptive somewhere within your commit message, please include `closes #[issue-number]` for instance: `closes #3`
+  When you create a commit message, please make it descriptive and somewhere within your commit message, please include `closes #[issue-number]` for instance: `closes #3`